 In 1970, Lindy’s was constructed on Peoria Street to originally house both the Lindy’s and Ben Franklin stores.
 It was replacing a car dealership and a residential area.
 One of the houses on Peoria Street that was removed for the construction once belonged to George Ferner, who worked at a plant nursery.
 Ferner would bring extra stock from the nursery and plant them at home.
 One of those extra items was a European Beech tree, which gave off a beautiful leaf color of copper/purple.
 It became known around town as the “Purple Beech Tree.”

-As construction began, the original plan called for the removal of the tree.
-Marjorie Mason of the Town & Country Gardeners met with Clarence Linsley and Bill Honeg, managers of Lindy’s and Ben Franklin respectively, about the prospects of saving the tree.
-They agreed, if the design of the parking lot could be configured to everyone’s satisfaction.
-It looked like a solution had been found.
+As construction began, the original plan called for the tree's removal.
+Marjorie Mason of the Town & Country Gardeners met with Clarence Linsley and Bill Honeg, managers of Lindy’s and Ben Franklin, respectively, about the prospects of saving the tree.
+They agreed that a solution would be found if the parking lot design could be configured to everyone’s satisfaction.

 But alas, there is a hiccup to this story.
-It seems that a bigwig at the Ben Franklin corporation got wind of the story, and decided that Ben Franklin would not open their store if the Beech tree was not removed.
+It seems that a bigwig at the Ben Franklin Corporation got wind of the story and decided that Ben Franklin would not open their store if the Beech tree were not removed.
 Their argument was that the tree blocked the sign to their store.
 And, let’s be honest, the guy had a point.

-The Ben Franklin corporate bigwig visited the location in November 1970 and talked with interested parties, as well as visiting several nearby businesses to hear all sides of the story.
+The Ben Franklin corporate bigwig visited the location in November 1970, talking with interested parties and visiting several nearby businesses to hear all sides of the story.
 He returned to corporate headquarters, promising an answer soon.

 The next day, Marjorie Mason was notified that Ben Franklin had dropped their demand to remove the tree due to public concern.
 The tree was saved.

 Linsley immediately replaced the tree with a Sunburst Locust tree.
-That tree survived over twenty years but was getting too big and was removed in 2010 to the dismay of Lindy’s customers.
-Their disappointment was soon turned to joy when the spot was turned to a garden dedicated to Lindy’s founders Clarence and Florence Linsley by their sons, Bob & Jim.
+That tree survived over twenty years but was getting too big and was removed in 2010, to the dismay of Lindy’s customers.
+Their disappointment was soon turned to joy when their sons, Bob and Jim, turned the spot into a garden dedicated to Lindy’s founders, Clarence and Florence Linsley.